Galivants Ferry in Horry County, South Carolina — The American South (South Atlantic)

 Joseph William Holli day (1827-1904), prominent local merchant and tobacco farmer, invited local Democratic candidates to speak at his store in 1880.
 The public meeting soon became a statewide event, featuring national candidates as well, and has been carried on by succeeding generations of the Holliday family.

 Erected 2004 by Horry County.
 (Marker Number 26 12.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 25, 2009, by Stanley and Terrie Howard of Greer, South Carolina.
-This page has been viewed 902 times since then and 31 times this year.
+It was originally submitted on October 25, 2009, by Stanley and Terrie Howard of Greer, South Carolina.
+This page has been viewed 996 times since then and 19 times this year.
 Photos: 1, 2, 3. submitted on October 25, 2009, by Stanley and Terrie Howard of Greer, South Carolina. • Craig Swain was the editor who published this page.